tanmay-bhat/tanmay-bhat.github.io/content/posts/Monitor Gaming Laptop Using Grafana & OhmGraphite.md

 ![Dashbaord Overview](/dashboard_overview.png)

-CPU :
+CPU Metrics:

 ![CPU Dashboard](/d_cpu.png)

-GPU :
+GPU Metrics:

 ![GPU Dashboard](/d_gpu.png)

 ### Alerting

-I don’t want to have a overlay of CPU and GPU temperatures on my screen while I’m gaming.
-Hence I thought, Instead of having an overlay, why not create alerts for high temperatures and integrate those alerts to Grafana Oncall such that when my laptop is hot, I’ll get a call because who checks messages while gaming :D.
+I don’t want to have an overlay of CPU and GPU temperatures on my screen while I’m gaming.
+Hence, I thought, Instead of having an overlay, why not create alerts for high temperatures and integrate those alerts to Grafana OnCall such that when my laptop is hot, I’ll get a call because who checks messages while gaming :D.

-**Alert for High CPU temperature**
+**Alert for High CPU Temperature**

  I’ve configured the alert threshold to 80 degree.
 So, if my laptop CPU temperature stays above 80 degree for 5 minutes straight, I’ll get a phone call.
 Here’s how my alert config looks like.